neuroo/tracer/README.md

 You should tweak this code to your liking, but I mostly used it on fairly intensive computing to measure performances about a slice of the code.
 Kill paths help you limit the depth of the tracing.

+You should not use this decorator on multi-threaded applications...

 ## Example from `trace_me`
 Assuming the following snippet: